Music of Belgium: Chanson

-The greatest Belgian chansonnier was Jacques Brel, whose classic songs have been covered by several international artists such as David Bowie, Frank Sinatra, Scott Walker and Terry Jacks.
-Others like Salvatore Adamo, Pierre Rapsat, Arno, Maurane, Axelle Red and Lara Fabian have also enjoyed some success in other French-speaking countries.
+The greatest Belgian chansonnier was Jacques Brel, whose classic songs have been covered by several international artists such as David Bowie, Frank Sinatra, Dusty Springfield, Scott Walker and Terry Jacks.
+Despite his mainly French-language oeuvre, Salvatore Adamo achieved worldwide success from the 1960s onwards.
+While Brel influenced artists worldwide artistically, Adamo was enormously successful commercially.
+By the second half of the sixties, Adamo had become the world's second best-selling musician after The Beatles.
+Others like Pierre Rapsat, Arno, Maurane, Axelle Red and Lara Fabian have also enjoyed some success in other French-speaking countries.

 The French chanson style also inspired some Dutch-speaking singers like Kor Van der Goten and Jan De Wilde.

 Dialect singing

 With the 1960s folk revival came a new interest into dialect singing.
-Pioneer Wannes Van de Velde soon got a following, mostly in the folk and traditional styles, but eventually extending into the comedy rock of The Clement Peerens Explosition and the hip-hop of Flip Kowlier.
+Pioneer Wannes Van de Velde soon got a following, mostly in the folk and traditional styles, but eventually extending into the comedy rock of The Clement Peerens Explosition and the hip-hop of 't Hof van Commerce (or Flip Kowlier solo).
 Others, while mostly performing in standard Dutch, will include an occasional phrase or even a complete song in dialect (ex.
 Johan Verminnen, Rue des Bouchers and Raymond van het Groenewoud, Je veux de l'amour).